Texas Court Records

 Tier 2: Moderate risk offenders

-In this level, the sex offender has been convicted for multiple sexual misconducts in the past.
+In this level, the sex offender has been convicted of multiple instances of sexual misconduct in the past.
 The registry also classifies offenders whose sex crimes involve minors or aggravated assaults under tier 2.

 Tier 3: High-risk offender

 These groups of sex offenders are deemed to pose a severe threat to the public.
 Level 3 sex offenders have an increased chance of repeat offenses.
-Common sex crimes in this group include violent sexual misconduct, human trafficking, kidnapping, or engaging in sexual acts with a child of 12 years or younger.
+Common sex crimes in this group include violent sexual misconduct, human trafficking, kidnapping, or engaging in sexual acts with a child under 12 years old.

 Tier 4: "civil commitment" population